fukaf/ADCD-Net/README.md

 ## Description

 The official source code of the paper "ADCD-Net: Robust Document Image Forgery Localization via Adaptive DCT Feature and Hierarchical Content Disentanglement".

-This paper presents ADCD-Net, a robust document forgery localization model that adaptively leverages the RGB/DCT forensic traces and integrates key characteristics of document images.
-Specifically, to address the DCT traces' sensitivity to block misalignment, we adaptively modulate the DCT feature contribution based on a predicted alignment score, resulting in much improved resilience to various distortions, including resizing and cropping.
-Also, a hierarchical content disentanglement approach is proposed to boost the localization performance via mitigating the text-BG disparities.
-Furthermore, noticing the predominantly pristine nature of BG regions, we construct a pristine prototype capturing traces of untampered regions, and eventually enhance both the localization accuracy and robustness.
+We present a robust document forgery localization model that adaptively leverages RGB/DCT forensic traces and incorporates key document image traits.
+To counter DCT traces' sensitivity to block misalignment, we modulate DCT feature contributions via predicted alignment scores, enhancing resilience to distortions like resizing and cropping.
+A hierarchical content disentanglement method boosts localization by reducing text-background disparities.
+Leveraging pristine background regions, we build a untampered prototype to improve accuracy and robustness.

 ## TODO